Skip to content

 MeasureTime frameDescription

-Number of participants with adverse events (AEs)Up to ~56 weeksAn AE is defined as any untoward medical occurrence in a clinical study participant, temporally associated with the use of study intervention, whether or not considered related to the study intervention.
-The number of participants with one or more AEs will be reported.
+Number of Participants With Adverse Events (AEs)Up to approximately 52 weeksAn AE was defined as any untoward medical occurrence in a clinical study participant, temporally associated with the use of study intervention, whether or not considered related to the study intervention.
+The number of participants with one or more AEs are reported.

-Number of participants who discontinued study intervention due to AEsUp to ~52 weeksAn AE is defined as any untoward medical occurrence in a clinical study participant, temporally associated with the use of study intervention, whether or not considered related to the study intervention.
-The number of participants who discontinue study intervention due to AEs will be reported.
+Number of Participants Who Discontinued Study Intervention Due to AEsUp to approximately 52 weeksAn AE was defined as any untoward medical occurrence in a clinical study participant, temporally associated with the use of study intervention, whether or not considered related to the study intervention.
+The number of participants who discontinued study intervention due to an AE are reported.

 Secondary